 Publication of Getting to 100, covering the rise in commitments among governments and corporates to reach 100% renewable electricity in their operations.
 Report highlights the actions and goals of current leaders, and presents a toolkit for others considering similar targets.

-Forge partnership with Gridwise Alliance to help produce and release the Grid Modernization Index (slated for release in early 2016).
+Forge partnership with Gridwise Alliance to help produce and release the Grid Modernization Index (released in early 2016).

 Release of Benchmarking Utility Clean Energy Deployment, the first report tracking U.S. utilities and their clean-energy activities, co-produced with Ceres.